 Optimal PCOS management includes:

-I won't ever tell you NOT to lose weight or try an OCP - I just believe it is important for you to be an advocate for your own health!
+I won’t ever tell you NOT to lose weight or try hormonal birth control – I just believe it is important for you to be an advocate for your own health!

 After all, this is YOUR life, YOUR body, and YOUR journey.

-You deserve to know that there are more options than just weight loss or OCPs!
+You deserve to know that there are more options than just weight loss or hormonal birth control!

 And remember, if you need help or are struggling with any of the bullet points I listed, you can always book a consultation call with me (your first one is always free!).